 The number of letters in the Russian alphabet may surprise you!
-The alphabet consists of 33 letters, including 10 vowels, 21 consonants and 2 signs (ь, ъ).
+The alphabet comprises 33 letters, including ten vowels, 21 consonants, and two signs (ь, ъ).

-Although the alphabet looks very different from the English one, it is actually quite simple to learn.
-In fact, once you know the basic rules, you can start reading and writing in Russian almost immediately.
+Although the alphabet looks very different from English, it is quite simple to learn.
+Once you know the basic rules, you can start reading and writing in Russian immediately.

 How Many Letters in the Russian Alphabet?

-The Cyrillic alphabet was developed by Saint Cyril, a Byzantine monk.
+Saint Cyril, a Byzantine monk, developed the Cyrillic alphabet.
 He and his brother, Saint Methodius, were sent to spread Christianity in Slavic lands.
 They created the Glagolitic alphabet to write Slavonic languages.
 This alphabet eventually morphed into the Cyrillic alphabet we know today.

 How Much Letters Are In The Russian Alphabet

-The Russian alphabet consists of 33 letters, which are divided into 10 vowels, 21 consonants, and 2 letters that do not represent sounds.
+The Russian alphabet consists of 33 letters divided into ten vowels, 21 consonants, and two letters that do not represent sounds.

-The first letter of the alphabet is А, which is pronounced like the English letter A. The last letter of the alphabet is Я, which is pronounced like the English letter YA.
+The first letter of the alphabet is А, pronounced like the English letter A. The last letter of the alphabet is Я, pronounced like the English letter YA.

 In between these two extremes are a variety of letters that can be tricky for English speakers to learn.
-For example, the letter Ё is pronounced like the English letter YO, but it can also be silent.
+For example, the letter Ё is pronounced like the English letter YO but can also be silent.

-The letter Ж is pronounced like the English letter ZH, but it can also be pronounced like a J sound.
-With so many different letters and sounds to learn, it’s no wonder that it can take some time to master the Russian alphabet!
+The letter Ж is pronounced like the English letter ZH but can also be pronounced like a J sound.
+With so many different letters and sounds to learn, it’s no wonder it takes some time to master the Russian alphabet!